Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter S4/Chapter S4 - Building Blocks of Universe.md

   - Protons in the Sun repel each other electromagnetically.
   - Quantum tunneling allows them to fuse, creating helium and releasing energy.
   - Despite low individual probability, the sheer number of protons ensures a **sufficient fusion rate** to power the Sun.
+---
+**Empty Space is Not Empty**
+- **Vacuum fluctuations:** Due to the **uncertainty principle**, empty space can briefly generate **virtual particle-antiparticle pairs**.
+- These particles exist for a **short time** (allowed by energy-time uncertainty) and then annihilate.
+- **Vacuum energy:** The energy of these virtual particles is measurable and contributes to the **cosmological constant** or **dark energy**.
+- **Observation:** While quantum mechanics predicts a huge vacuum energy, the observed dark energy is vastly smaller, a mystery in modern physics.
+---
+**Black Holes and Hawking Radiation**
+Classically, black holes are “black” because **nothing can escape the event horizon**.
+Quantum mechanics changes this:
+- Virtual particle pairs can form **near the event horizon**.
+- One particle may fall into the black hole while the other escapes to infinity.
+- This escaping particle appears as **radiation emitted from the black hole**, a process known as **Hawking radiation**.
+ **Implications:**
+- Black holes can **lose mass and energy** over extremely long timescales.
+- A black hole in empty space could **eventually evaporate completely**, if no additional matter falls into it.
+- The **temperature** of a black hole is tiny for astrophysical black holes but is precisely defined by Hawking’s theory.
+**Historical note:**
+- Stephen Hawking predicted this effect, revolutionizing our understanding of black holes.
+---